Transition Planning and Review

 Transition plans where there is an existing EHC Plan

-Where a young person has an EHC Plan they will have begun an element of transition planning from year 9.
-The EHC Plan will contain information about the person, their aspirations and progress towards achieving their desired outcomes.
-As such it is essential that the EHC Plan at the very least informs the transition plan to adult Care and Support that is developed with the young person being assessed.
-Where possible, and if the young person is in agreement it may be possible to enhance the EHC plan or combine it with the transition plan to avoid duplication.
+Where a young person has an EHC Plan, the first preparations for transition planning will start in year 9.
+The EHC Plan will contain information about the young person, their aspirations and progress towards achieving their desired outcomes.
+As such, it is essential that the EHC Plan at the very least informs the Transition plan to adult Care and Support that is developed with the young person.

 The Care Act recognises that when a child being cared for turns 18 this can lead to a significant increase in the needs of the carer, particularly when the carer works and has perhaps been doing so while the child has been receiving education.
-This can be a very anxious time for the carer and the Local Authority must carry out appropriate planning to support them to remain in work.
+This can be a very anxious time for the carer and the Local Authority must carry out appropriate planning to support them to be able to work.

 2. Transition to University in another Area

-The Local Authority should help the young person identify a suitable higher education establishment if this is something they want to do.
-When accepted the Local Authority should enter into a conversation with relevant institution about the young person's needs and how they could be met.
+Where a young person with Care and Support needs wishes to go on to higher education, the Local Authority should help them identify a suitable higher education establishment.
+When the young person has accepted a place, the Local Authority should enter into a conversation with the institution about the young person's needs and how they could be met.

-If a young person enters higher education, any EHC plan they have will cease from the age of 18, and a Care and Support/Support plan will be required instead.
+If a young person enters higher education, any EHC plan they have will cease, and a Care and Support/Support plan will be required instead.

 When the University is not in the Local Authority area